davazamb/forsale/README.md

-## Comenzando 💻
+## Starting 💻
 Project is a web framework .netCore codefirst system that allows us to purchase products, as well as register users and manage them.
 The roles in this project are also included, the difference of options between a client and an administrator.
 The source code of the system has been developed with the C # programming language.
 In Visual Studio.
 And in a database in SQL Server with the SQL language.

-## Versionado 📌
+## Versioned 📌

-Usamos [Git](https://git-scm.com/) para el versionado.
-Su uso es solo para fines académicos.
+We use [Git] (https://git-scm.com/) for versioning.
+Its use is for scientific purposes only.

-## Autores ✒️
+## Authors ✒️

 - David Zambrano

-### Pre-requisitos 📋
+### Pre-requirements 📋

-Para poder trabajar con el siguiente proyecto debe de tener conocimientos de desarrollo web con C#, poder realizar queries con SQL y LINQ.
+To be able to work with the following project you must have knowledge of web development with C #, be able to make queries with SQL and LINQ.